Stair Calculator

 How to Build Safe & Comfortable Stairs

 Stair building is both an art and a science governed by strict building codes to ensure safety.
-Whether you are building a deck staircase, an interior set of stairs, or a basement entry, understanding the relationship between rise, run, and angle is critical.
+Whether you are building a deck staircase, an interior set of stairs, or a basement entry, understanding the relationship between rise, run, and angle is critical for creating comfortable and code-compliant stairs that will serve your home for decades.

 Understanding Stair Terminology

 Riser: The vertical portion of a step.
-Open risers are permitted in some jurisdictions but typically closed risers are standard.
+Open risers are permitted in some jurisdictions but typically closed risers are standard for safety reasons.
+The riser height is crucial for comfort and code compliance.

 Tread: The horizontal part where you place your foot.
-This must meet minimum depth requirements.
+This must meet minimum depth requirements and often includes a nosing that extends slightly beyond the riser below for added safety and comfort.

 US Building Code Guidelines (IRC)

 The International Residential Code (IRC) dictates the standard for safe stairs in the US.
+These codes have been developed over decades of research into stair safety and comfort, and adherence to them is not optional—it is required by law in virtually all jurisdictions.
 Key requirements include:

-- Riser variation: No more than 3/8 inch variation between the largest and smallest riser.
+- Riser variation: No more than 3/8 inch variation between the largest and smallest riser to prevent tripping.

 The Comfort Formula